-Upon successful completion of the examination and the completion of the required practical operating training period, the candidate may apply to TSSA for their "Certificate of Qualification" by forwarding:
+Upon successful completion of the 3rd class examinations and the completion of the required practical operating experience, the candidate may apply to TSSA for their "Certificate of Qualification" by submitting:

-- A completed 'Application for an Ontario Certificate of Qualification as an Operating Engineer or Operator'; - A completed Form 1 entitled 'Testimonial of Qualifying Experience'; and, - The certification fee, please view the OE Fee schedule from the Operating Engineers web page.
+- A completed 'Application for an Ontario Certificate of Qualification as an Operating Engineer or Operator'; which includes the 'Testimonial of Qualifying Experience'; attesting to the experience obtained and. - The certification fee, please view the OE Fee schedule from the Fee Schedule.